-In addition to the IOP treatment model, we offer a unique outpatient approach to both IOP clients “stepping down” and the general public seeking therapy.
+In addition to the IOP treatment model, we offer a unique outpatient treatment approach to both IOP clients “stepping down” and the general public seeking therapy.
 The outpatient services we provide address the specific needs of each client.
 Our staff offers neurofeedback, yoga, mediation groups, art therapy, career counseling, and psychiatry.
 We also conduct career, personality, legal, and immigration assessments when requested.

 Our staff has clinicians trained in a variety of brief and depth oriented psychotherapeutic techniques.
 Most clients will at times require some brief interventions and coping oriented therapy, whereas all clients deserve the attunement and healing dynamics provided by more depth-oriented and intensive psychotherapy.
 Family of origin issues, trauma, relationship issues, attachment problems, depression, anxiety, and a variety of other clinical complaints our patients present will require both a short-term and a depth-oriented approach to achieve optimal relief required for the creation of a lifestyle of wellness.